dchong234/CS260-floating-point-formats/README.md

 ## Accuracy Trends

-Expect FP32 relative error for matmul to grow with matrix size as longer accumulations magnify rounding.
+- **Matrix Multiplication**: FP32 relative error grows with matrix size as longer accumulations magnify rounding.
 TF32 and BF16 typically land between FP64 and FP32, while `p3109_8` benefits substantially from FP32 accumulation when enabled.
+- **Gradient Descent**: Reduced precision can slow or prevent convergence, especially for ill-conditioned problems.
+Lower precision formats may require more iterations or fail to converge entirely.
+- **Newton-Raphson**: Precision limits the achievable accuracy of the root estimate.
+Lower precision formats may converge to less accurate solutions or fail to converge for poorly-chosen initial guesses.
+- **FIR Filtering**: Error accumulates over long signal sequences.
+Filter order and signal length both affect precision sensitivity, with longer filters and signals showing larger relative errors in reduced precision formats.

 ## Repository Layout